xMikux/Slimefun-Resourcepack/README.md

 Original and Optimized different is, the Optimized version compress a lot of image, with lossless quality.

-Some of armor need to using Optifine to show you equip armor render.
+The armor render requires using support the cit armor render mod.

-Require Optifine (Or Fabric [CIT Resewn](https://modrinth.com/mod/cit-resewn)) & Server Slimefun Item model to work!
+You can use Fabric [CIT Resewn](https://modrinth.com/mod/cit-resewn) or Forge Optifine, and the server needs to use item model id to see!

-### Optifine Support List
+### CIT Armor Support List

 * InfinityExpansion Armor
 * Slimefun Armor